kiptoorono/Technical-writing-Assignment/writing.md

  ![Emission Line Chart](./visuals/emission_linechart.png)

-  1.  <h3> Top Emitters </h3>
+  2.  <h3> Top Emitters </h3>

-China, the world's largest CO₂ emitter, has increased its CO₂ output by approximately 1.5 billion tonnes (12.1%) since 2010, although its share of global emissions remains stable at around 28%.
-The United States, the second-largest emitter, reduced its emissions by 0.8 billion tonnes (-12.5%) due to a shift away from coal power.
+China, the world's largest CO₂ emitter, has increased its CO₂ output by approximately 1.5 billion tones (12.1%) since 2010, although its share of global emissions remains stable at around 28%.
+The United States, the second-largest emitter, reduced its emissions by 0.8 billion tones (-12.5%) due to a shift away from coal power.
 India, the third-largest emitter, saw a 1 billion tonne (32.8%) increase, reflecting rapid economic growth and expanding energy demands.
 Russia, the fourth-largest emitter, maintained relatively stable emissions over the last decade, driven by its dependence on fossil fuel exports.
-The EU-28 rounds out the top five, with emissions declining by 0.5 billion tonnes (-10%) as renewable energy adoption increased.
+The EU-28 rounds out the top five, with emissions declining by 0.5 billion tones (-10%) as renewable energy adoption increased.
 ![Top Emitters](./visuals/top_emitters.png)